OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PrintRanges.md

 ---
-title: PrintRanges Object (PowerPoint)
+title: PrintRanges object (PowerPoint)
 keywords: vbapp10.chm518000
 f1_keywords:
 - vbapp10.chm518000
-ms.prod: powerpoint
 api_name:
 - PowerPoint.PrintRanges
 ms.assetid: 5c1e9dc1-e30c-bc65-5283-448b95795b11
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PrintRanges Object (PowerPoint)
+# PrintRanges object (PowerPoint)

 A collection of all the **[PrintRange](PowerPoint.PrintRange.md)** objects in the specified presentation.
 Each **PrintRange** object represents a range of consecutive slides or pages to be printed.

 ## Example

 Use the [Ranges](PowerPoint.PrintOptions.Ranges.md)property to return the **PrintRanges** collection.
 The following example clears all previously defined print ranges from the collection for the active presentation.

 ```vb
 ActivePresentation.PrintOptions.Ranges.ClearAll
 ```

 Use the [Add](PowerPoint.PrintRanges.Add.md)method to create a **PrintRange** object and add it to the **PrintRanges** collection.
 The following example defines three print ranges that represent slide 1, slides 3 through 5, and slides 8 and 9 in the active presentation and then prints the slides in these ranges.